-While the ASF will not be granted the right to sue in the foreseeable future (foundations have always been exempt from this right and neither Berlin nor Bavaria – being the only states where the ASF could apply – have exercised their right to sue), we can work with other organizations which are in a position to sue.
+While the ASF might not be granted the right to sue in the foreseeable future (foundations have always been exempt from this right), we can work with other organizations which are in a position to sue.
 We are very well equipped to do so because one of the most distinguished experts on German animal welfare law, Hans-Georg Kluge, serves on our board.

 Since 2017, we have been focusing above all on lawsuits that could potentially impact all farmed animals of a particular species.
 This means that our focus is less on stopping the construction of farm buildings, and more on enabling lawsuits that help us to influence the formulation of animal law.
 We also want to ensure that regulations concerning animal agriculture are extended and improved.

 We have filed a lawsuit which aims to stop the use of farrowing crates (crates that confine female pigs in a space no larger than their own bodies).
 Despite the fact that, from a legal perspective, it is simply about ensuring that the 1.9 million female pigs in Germany have the space to lie down easily with outstretched limbs, this step would in practice mean that farrowing crates would serve no further purpose and would have to be abolished completely, the more so as conversion measures would be too costly.
 The plaintiff in this case is Animal Rights Watch (ARIWA).
 We and the Erna Graff Foundation for Animal Welfare are financing the lawsuit.